knpuniversity/symfony2-series/knpu/episode3/json-response.rst

 As soon as we give a wildcard a default value, it makes it optional.
 For us, it means that we can now go to ``/5/attend.json``, but ``/5/attend`` still works too.
-So if there's if the ``format`` part is missing, the route still matches.
+So if the ``format`` part is missing, the route still matches.

-In a truly RESTful API, it's more "correct" to read the ``Accept`` header instead of putting the format in the URL like we're doing here If you're interested in that, check out our `REST Series`_, it'll blow your mind.
+In a truly RESTful API, it's more "correct" to read the ``Accept`` header instead of putting the format in the URL like we're doing here.
+If you're interested in that, check out our `REST Series`_, it'll blow your mind.

 Routing Wildcard requirements